senseye-inc/senseye-cameras/docs/source/intro.rst

 Output objects put data into a file.
 They can be created by using the :py:meth:`create_output <senseye_cameras.output.output_factory.create_output>` function.

-All Outputs support the :py:meth:`write <senseye_cameras.output.output.Output.write>`, :py:meth:`close <senseye_cameras.output.output.Output.close>`, and :py:meth:`set_path <senseye_cameras.output.output.Output.set_path>` functions.
+All Outputs support the :py:meth:`write <senseye_cameras.output.output.Output.write>` and :py:meth:`close <senseye_cameras.output.output.Output.close>` functions.

-The **set_path** function takes in a path and tells the Output object where to write data to.

 The **write** function writes data, typically in the form of numpy arrays, to the Output object.

 The **close** function gracefully closes the Output object.

-Here's a simple example that creates and writes to a raw Output object.
+Here's a simple example that creates and writes to a file Output object.

 .. literalinclude:: ../../examples/output/create_file_output.py
     :language: python